 Using crowdfunding is also an option when attempting to fund a business.
 Pages like Just Giving, Crowd cube and Seders are designed to enable a large number of people to give money of their choosing to help friends, family or even acquaintances in raising a sum for a good cause, or investment.

 If you own assets that have some value you might consider selling them to release value.
-For instance that might mean considering selling your car or even selling your home, using a service like ReadySteadySell.
-Selling assets can help you free up much-needed capital quickly, enabling you to invest in your business without taking on debt (you might also consider asset financing).
+For instance that might mean considering selling your car or even selling your home either directly or by using a service like ReadySteadySell.

 Okay so you’ve got your plan, you’ve got your finance, and now you need to get going.
 There is a lot to consider when starting a small business, and yes, a lot more than is listed above.